garysweaver/irie/README.md

 ##### Custom Serializers

-If using ActiveModel::Serializers, you can use something other than the `(singular model name)Serializer` via `serialize_action`:
+If using ActiveModel::Serializers, the default is to use the default serializer used by ActiveModel::Serializers, e.g. `(singular model name)Serializer`.
+If you need to customize the serializer, there are a few ways to do it.

+The simplest way to customize it is by specifying `serialize_action`, e.g.

 ```ruby
 serialize_action :index, with: ListFoobarSerializer